risingwavelabs/risingwave/docs/meta-service.md

 ### Storage

-Hummock, an LSM-Tree-based storage engine, stores the mapping from version to the set of SSTable files in Meta Service.
+Hummock, an LSM-Tree-based storage engine, stores the mapping from version to the set of SsTable files in Meta Service.
 See more details in the [overview of State Store](./state-store-overview.md).

 ## Push on Updates